-When you buy a condominium or town house, as opposed to a single-family detached home, you generally receive exclusive ownership of the interior space of your unit and joint ownership of the common areas (walls, grounds, fences, facilities) with the other owners in the complex.
-In the case of a town house, you might also own a backyard and garage.
+For a condo or townhome, you generally receive exclusive ownership of the interior space of your unit and joint ownership of the common areas (walls, grounds, fences, facilities) with the other owners in the complex.
+For townhouses, you might also get a backyard and garage.

 - Adequate insurance coverage, including hazard insurance.